Livin' la Vida Loca: Cover versions and appearances in media

 The 2000 album La Vida Mickey features re-make versions of Latin/pop songs with the voices of the Disney characters in the background singing along, and its title track, which is performed by Mark Lennon is a re-make of "Livin' la Vida Loca".
-A version of the "Livin' la Vida Loca" performed by Eddie Murphy and Antonio Banderas (Donkey and Puss in Boots voice roles) is played at the end of the 2004 American animated comedy film Shrek 2, which also appears on its soundtrack.
+A version of the "Livin' la Vida Loca" performed by Eddie Murphy and Antonio Banderas (Donkey and Puss in Boots voice roles) is played at the end of the 2004 American animated comedy film Shrek 2, which appears on its soundtrack.
 The Guardian described their performance as exuberant and as of April 2007, this cover version and Murphy's cover of "I'm a Believer" have sold over 3.6 million copies in the United States, according to Nielsen SoundScan.
-The original Martin song was also featured in the American live-action/animated adventure comedy film The SpongeBob Movie: Sponge on the Run (2020), the Mexican mystery thriller streaming television series Who Killed Sara?
+The original Martin song was included in the American live-action/animated adventure comedy film The SpongeBob Movie: Sponge on the Run (2020), the Mexican mystery thriller streaming television series Who Killed Sara?
 (2021), and the Ubisoft video games Just Dance 4 (2012) and Far Cry 6 (2021).
 A pop-punk version of the song was played in the action role-playing video game Gotham Knights (2022).

 The song has been covered by many contestants on various music talent shows.
 Chico Slimani performed "Livin' la Vida Loca" on series two of The X Factor in 2005.
 Ray Quinn performed it on series three in 2006, Wagner on series seven in 2010, Stevi Ritchie on series 11 in 2014, and Matt Linnen on series 14 in 2017.
 In 2018, Luke Anthony covered the track on season seven of The Voice Australia, while his rendition failed to impress the audience.
 Princess La Tremenda and Kynnie Williams delivered a performance of the song on the third season of The Voice Brasil in 2014.
 Joey Fatone performed the song as "Rabbit" on the first season of the American television series The Masked Singer in 2019.